Azure/fta-internalbusinessapps/appmodernization/containers/articles/contoso-expenses-fullframework-win-containers.md

 ## Introduction
-The goal of this POC is to walk you through the process of migrating an existing 3 tier application running on-premises to a multi-container application running in a Service Fabric Cluster.
-You will start with a classic ASP.NET MVC Application, converting its components (frontend and services layers) to containers, deploying them to a registry, and then running the application within Service Fabric.
+The goal of this POC is to walk you through the process of migrating an existing 3 tier application running on-premises to running it as a multi-container application.
+You will start with a classic ASP.NET MVC Application, converting its components (frontend and services layers) to containers, deploying them to a registry, and then running the application through Windows Containers.

 ## Learning Objectives
 After completing this exercise, you will be able to: